Backpacking Gear list for Beginners

 Cook kits can vary, but for beginners I recommend a simple setup with a small lightweight pot(500-750ml is good for one person) to boil water, a stove, and a fuel canister.
 The easiest thing to get for food are freeze dried meals, which you can pour boiling water directly into.
 That avoids getting your pot dirty.

-Finally, you’ll need to have a dry sack for your bear bag which you need to learn how to hang properly(you can purchase a bear bag kit), or a bear can.
+2. Second option is hard sided bear can.
 In some areas bear cans are required!
 Be sure to check where you’re going and if the bear can you have will work.
 In the Adirondacks for example only a certain type(like the Backpacker’s Cache Garcia can which I have) is allowed.
 Another thing to note is that in popular areas it may be possible to rent a bear can, so you may not have to buy one if you don’t want.

 Also get an Opsack odor proof bag to put your food and garbage inside too, for extra security.
 The less a bear or critters smell the better!